-Newer looms will have wing-nuts on the clips.
+Newer looms may have wing-nuts on the clips (like the picture below).
 In this case, you will not need the screwdriver

+Step Twenty-Five:

-Step Twenty-Four: Move brass plates out of the way.
+Move brass plates out of the way.

-Step Twenty-Five: Place shedding device into clips.
-If you are right handed, the handle hole should be on the right.
-If you are left handed, the handle hole should be on the left.
-Step Twenty-Six: Swing brass plates over bar on both sides and tighten.
+Place shedding device into clips.
+If you are right handed, the hole for the handle should be on the right.
+If you are left handed, the hole for the handle should be on the left.

+Step Twenty-Seven: Swing brass plates over bar on both sides and tighten.

+Step Twenty-Eight:

-Step Twenty-Seven: Loosen screw that holds in top heddle bar (the heddle bars are the two bars on the top and bottom of the shedding device that will eventually hold the heddles to create different sheds).
-Step Twenty-Eight: Push the heddle bar partway out and tighten screw slightly.
+Loosen screw that holds in top heddle bar (the heddle bars are the two bars on the top and bottom of the shedding device that will eventually hold the heddles to create different sheds).

+Step Twenty-Nine:

+Push the heddle bar partway out and tighten screw slightly.